 We can see the wave of change thundering through organisations – driving an increased need to invest in staff who are agile, digitally savvy and creative.
 At the same time, organisations need to implement new (and lower cost) models and structures to meet the competitive landscape.

-At Johnson, we’ve had the privilege of leading some of the country’s most significant searches in strategic workforce planning (SWP) – including the recent appointment of Westpac’s Head of SWP.
+At Johnson, we’ve had the privilege of leading some of Australia and New Zealand’s most significant searches in strategic workforce planning (SWP).
 Having the benefit of insights from the world’s most prominent thought leaders in SWP, we have captured 5 key steps to assist organisations to develop a strong competence in SWP.

 1. Write the business case for SWP

 The business case is centered on availability of talent, cost and competition.

 Boards and CEOs are interested in achieving the organisation’s strategy.
 However, without a strategic approach to workforce planning, the talent the organisation needs may not be available, or may be purchased late on the market and be more expensive.

 An enterprise wide, future-oriented view of the company’s strategy, may lead to a decision that there are work streams or even entire teams that the company should not invest in, however may be better placed to outsource or significantly reduce, while investing in talent development in emergent or strategic areas.